Small Business Delegation Plan: What to Hand Off First

 Key points

-• Start with repeatable work and manageable risk.
+- Start with repeatable work that interrupts the owner often and carries manageable risk.

 Why delegation feels difficult for owners